lrbender01/FoundryVTT-Heart/README.md

   * `/roll [resistance] fallout`
     * e.g. `/roll blood fallout`

-# How do I make changes?
+## How do can I make my own changes to the system?

 Firstly, you'll need to clone the repo.
 If you aren't familiar with doing that, please [read the docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).